-If you are purchasing fuel in UK or paying mileage allowance to your employees for using their own vehicles for work purpose, you are entitled to claim VAT on mileage expenses.
+If you are purchasing fuel in the UK or paying mileage allowance to your employees for using their own vehicles for work purposes, you are entitled to claim VAT on mileage expenses.
 You can claim VAT as per the mileage rates specified by HMRC.
 Basically, the rates specified depend upon the type of fuel (Diesel, petrol or LPG) you are using for your vehicle.
-It is not applicable on the business trips outside UK.
+It is not applicable on business trips outside the UK.
 In this blog, you will not only know about the fuel rates but also know about the exact procedure of calculating the VAT on mileage expenses.
 You must keep a record of fuel receipts/documents in order to claim VAT on mileage expenses.
 If fuel receipts/documents are not available with you, HMRC may trash the claim you are opting for.

 Aware of claiming back VAT on mileage expenses?